 A designation of the proportion of a sample to its whole population.
-When a sample is surveyed, each incident or victimization represents a probable percentage of all cases if the total population were Accordingly, each cases is assigned to be surveyed. a numerical coefficient, or weight, expressing its relative importance in a frequency distribution equaling that of the sample to the whole.
+When a sample is surveyed, each incident or victimization represents a probable percentage of all cases if the total population were to be surveyed.
+Accordingly, each cases is assigned a numerical coefficient, or weight, expressing its relative importance in a frequency distribution equaling that of the sample to the whole.
 Thus, multiplying each case by its assigned weight provides an estimate of the entire population.
 Because there are different proportions in the samples of households, persons and incidents with respect to all possible households, persons and incidents in the surveys, there are different weights for each.
-See also: Household Weight, Incident Weight, Person Weight, Estimate, Self-Weighting paid for it.
-See also: Major Activity
+See also: Household Weight, Incident Weight, Person Weight, Estimate, Self-Weighting